Polybutylene adipate terephthalate: Current and future uses

-PBAT is marketed commercially as a fully biodegradable plastic, with BASF's ecoflex showing 90% degradation after 80 days in testing.
-Particular applications that are highlighted by the manufacturers include cling wrap for food packaging, compostable plastic bags for gardening and agricultural use, and as water resistant coatings for other materials, as in paper cups.
-Due to its high flexibility and biodegradable nature, PBAT is also marketed as an additive for more rigid biodegradable plastics to impart flexibility while maintaining full biodegradability of the final blend.
+PBAT is marketed commercially as a biodegradable plastic, with BASF's ecoflex showing 90% degradation after 80 days in testing.
+Particular applications that are highlighted by the manufacturers include cling wrap for food packaging, compostable plastic bags for gardening and agricultural use, and as water resistant coatings for other materials, such as in paper-based products.
+Due to its high flexibility and biodegradable nature, PBAT is also marketed as an additive for more rigid biodegradable plastics to impart flexibility while maintaining biodegradability of the final blend.

 PBAT is already widely marketed and used for all of the above applications, but is also being investigated as a component in antimicrobial films.
 In such films, PBAT serves as the bulk of the film with the antimicrobial agent being incorporated during processing.
 The antimicrobial films would be used in food packaging to inhibit bacterial growth, helping to preserve food products safely.